What it is

 - Blog/newsletter: read 2-3 recent posts for voice and topics.

-Round 3 — Search for deeper context:
+Round 3, search for deeper context:

-- "[name]" + interview / talk / podcast
+- "[name]" + interview / talk / podcast / bio / statement / CV

-Read anything you find.
 Interviews and bios give the richest context.

-Extract from everything you read:
+Extract from everything you read: role and how they describe

 Present ONLY verified findings with sources:

 "Here's what I found.
-Correcting me is important — don't let wrong
+Correcting me is important; don't let wrong

 details get baked into your vault: